mtnlark/promptkeep/docs/usage.md

    promptkeep add --title "Refactoring Guide" --tag coding --tag refactoring
    ```

-2. When you encounter a coding challenge, find the right prompt:
+2. When you encounter a coding issue, find the right prompt:
    ```bash
    promptkeep pick --tag coding
    ```

-3. Fill in the details with your specific code and context, then send to your AI assistant.
+3. Fill in the details with your specific code and context, then send to your preferred AI assistant.

 ### Building a Knowledge Management System